DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/who-do-you-want-to-teach.md

 description: |-
   Explore who’d you’d like to teach and the qualifications you need to work with early years, further education, and pupils with special educational needs.
 related_content:
-    Get support training to teach if you're disabled: "/funding-and-support/if-youre-disabled"
+    Get support training to teach if you're disabled : "/funding-and-support/if-youre-disabled"
 promo_content:
     - content/train-to-be-a-teacher/promos/mailing-list-promo-who-do-you-want-to-teach
 ---